jlaumonier/mlsurvey/doc/projectmanagement.md

 4. Pushed in git

 ## TODO
+* Bug : package management. submodule dataset not correctly handled (mls.XX instead of mls.datasets.XX)
 * Log management
-* Complete Visualization : use Jupyter, AppMode, Bokeh, bqplot... to interactively visualize data and results - Not sure
-* Bug : package management. submodule dataset not correctly handled (mls.XX instead of mls.datasets.XX)
 * Regularization
 * Model evaluation (complete)
 * Random seed global
 * Error Management - Make the system robust
 * Reorganize Dataset and Input : concept are too similar and not well defined
 * Configuration : add config about the program behavior (log dir, ...)
+* split supervised_learning_workflow to separate data from workflow.
+Data should be using in visualization_workflow

 ## Current
-* Multiple-learning workflow : use concurent learning processes
+* Complete Visualization : load directory and display data, score and config

 ## Done
 * Git repository : local